ibm-cloud-docs/vpc/vpc-responsibilities.md

 | Access restriction | {{site.data.keyword.IBM_notm}} provides security measures for customers to restrict access to resources and resource groups. | The Customer restricts user access to the appropriate resources and resource groups.
 | Activity tracker | {{site.data.keyword.IBM_notm}} provides logging and monitoring tools. | The Customer integrates {{site.data.keyword.at_full_notm}} and {{site.data.keyword.monitoringlong_notm}} data into their auditing and monitoring processes. |
 | Encryption |  IBM Cloud {{site.data.keyword.vpn_vpc_short}} supports encrypted traffic by using IKE/IPsec policies. \n \n {{site.data.keyword.filestorage_vpc_short}} is considered to be a Financial Services Validated service only when encryption-in-transit is enabled. | The Customer ensures that their connection is encrypted end-to-end, if required. |
-{: caption="Table 5.
-Responsibilities for security and regulation compliance" caption-side="bottom"}
+{: caption="Responsibilities for security and regulation compliance" caption-side="bottom"}

 ### Disaster recovery
 {: #disaster-recovery}